The Massey vanishing conjecture for number fields: The Brauer group of the Massey splitting varieties

 \begin{cor} If $n=3$, then $\Br_{\nr}(V) = \Br_0(V)$. \end{cor} \begin{proof} When $n=3$, the inclusion $\B_0 \subseteq \B$ is an equality and hence Proposition~\ref{p:bound_on_brnr1} and Proposition~\ref{p:trans} imply the vanishing of $\Br_{\nr}(V)/\Br_0(V)$. \end{proof}

 \begin{rem} With more care and more computations, the same ideas lead to a complete determination of the unramified Brauer group of~$V$ also in the cases $n=4,5,6$ (see \S\ref{s:brauer-2}).
-In particular, when $n=4,5$ we have that $\Br_{\nr}(V) = \Sha^1_{\cyc}(G,\hat{\B}) = \Ba_\omega(V)$, the group of Brauer elements which are locally constant almost everywhere.
+In particular, when $k$ is a number field and $n=4,5$, we find that

+reduces to the group of Brauer elements which are locally constant almost everywhere (modulo constant classes), see Remark~\ref{r:sha-cyc-is-ba}.
 We note that this group can be non-trivial (see Example~\ref{e:n4}).
-When $n=6$, the equality $\Br_{\nr}(V) = \Ba_\omega(V)$ can fail. \end{rem}
+When $n=6$, the inclusion $\Ba_\omega(V) \subseteq \Br_{\nr}(V)/\Br_0(V)$ can fail to be an equality. \end{rem}